What is Ramipril?

 - Pain in your joints

-- Sexual inability in men, reduced sexual desire in men or women
+- Impotence in men, reduced sexual desire in men or women

 - An increased number of certain white blood cells (eosinophilia) found during a blood test

 - Blood tests showing changes in the way your liver, pancreas or kidneys are working.

 If you experience serious discomfort we recommend that you go straight to your nearest casualty department.
 In an emergency dial 999.